astros3x/Astri/README.md

 * Preview >>> [screen](https://mega.nz/file/EspAGBrD#yGoUffug6_JRCgEMsLeNSfI40IKtiBPiugwuDJ9RTmY).

 ## :question: Support
-If you have any issues or need help contantact 2loop#6969, CaptainBeluga#5006 on discord or just join our [server](https://discord.gg/XnRjFmgPYz).
+If you have any issues or need help contact us in our [discord server](https://discord.gg/XnRjFmgPYz).

 ## :warning: Disclaimer
 Please note that the infos and information contained in this program is for educational purposes only and should not be used to unauthorized / illegal activities.
 The developer and contributors are not responsible for any misuse of this software.